 - Your install should use a pretty permalink structure.

 Once you have verified your site meets these compatibility requirements, please continue to installing and configuring Content Performance.

 Step One: Install & Activate Content Performance

 Next, install the Content Performance plugin using the “Install plugin” button.
 The installation, registration, and activation may take a minute to automatically complete.
-When it finishes, you will see a page showing your Access key and Secret key which have automatically been generated for you.
+When it finishes, you will see your Access key and Secret key which have automatically been generated for you.

 Step Two: Ensure Plugin is Active